vaidashi/career-development-curriculum/module_four/pd_kickoff_facilitator's_guide.md

 * Closing & prepare to get into breakout groups (2 mins)

 ### Before the Session
+* Have Jobtrack tutorial queued up for 1706 (not necessary for 1708)
 * Update slide 20 with the new PD Peer Groups
 * Decide on how to model the 7 strategies for overcoming barriers.
 There are suggestions listed below, but it will be helpful if you come up with any scenarios you're willing to share from your own job searches.
 This is a way that we as staff can share our stories with students and help them to make connections.
 Specifically, you'll need to model:
   * Imagining that you can't fail at the job search/have unlimited resources -- what would you try?